Deagle0422/p4p_compendium/README.md

 The **`results`** folder stores simulation outputs and evaluation data from the Python simulator.
 These include performance comparisons (RL vs Rule-based) data and visualized graphs of completion time, utilization, and load balance.

-# Py-Simulator — Digital Twin–Driven Factory Simulation
+# Py-Simulator — Digital Twin Driven Factory Simulation

 This folder contains the Python-based simulation framework that models and evaluates a **digital-twin production line** for intelligent scheduling, fault recovery, and reinforcement learning (RL).